 Overall the trail is pretty straightforward.
 There are usually crowds, but if not, make sure to head in the most obvious direction.
 There are lots of little side trails, but you need to stay on the main trail.
 Early on you descend a long ridge to the start of the uphill climb.
 After about 1 mile you get to a sitting area with a bench.
 From here, a use trail goes some of the way up, but the last 200 feet or so is all class II scrambling.
 The rock quality is good, without much rock fall and excellent footholds and handholds at the tricky spots.
 Yellow targets on the rocks guide you in the right direction all the way to the top.
 At the summit you will see a couple wind shelters.
 The true summit is obvious when you get there.

 The summit is only 1.5 miles one-way from the parking area, with an elevation gain of 1252 feet.
 You gain roughly 1,000 feet in the last mile.

 SunsetBelow are some gorgeous sunset views taken from Flattop on August 26th, 2007 between the hours of 8:45 and 9:15pm.

 Red TapeThere is a parking fee for day use ($5) if you choose to park in the parking lot.
-The lot has about 40 or so spaces, but these can fill up fast during the summer.
+The lot has about 40 or so spaces, and these can fill up fast during the summer.
 I parked on the road just before reaching the fee area where several other cars were parked.
 At that time (2007) you could be ticketed for this, but it wasn't necessarily enforced.
 More recently, however, ticketing has become far more vigorous for people overflowing onto the road outside the parking lot.
 The tickets are huge, because it is designated as a "fire lane".
-Therefore, try your best to find parking in the lot, even if it means waiting around a little while for a spot to open up.

 Another option is a shuttle service to the trailhead.
 Details are found in the External Links section.